Inedo/inedo-docs/Content/proget/api/security/permissions/list.md

 order: 3
 ---

-*List Permissions* is available as both a `pgutil` command and an HTTP Request, and will return an array of [SecurityPermission](/docs/proget/api/security#securitypermission-object) objects describing all configured Permissions.
+*List Permissions* is available as both a `pgutil` command and an HTTP Request, and will return list describing all configured Permissions.

 :::(Info) (🚀 Quick Example: Listing permissions with pgutil) This example lists all existing permissions: